bkrishnaai/Medicinal-Leaf-Prediction/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Make sure to replace `<repository_url>` and `<repository_directory>` with the actual URL of your GitHub repository and the folder name, respectively.
+This includes the correct link to your GitHub repository and provides the steps for running the project locally.

-This README provides an overview of the project, the setup steps, and how to use the app locally.